A Homeschool Field Trip for the Whole Family…

 With its beautiful white and red stripes, the St. Augustine Lighthouse and its gorgeous surrounding grounds are a perfect place to bring the whole family.
 Kids who are at least 44inchecs tall can climb all the way up the 165 ft tower, but if your brood is made of shorties👶 don’t let the height limit discourage you from visiting.

 There are many geographical and historical landmarks on the surrounding grounds which are also filled with family-friendly activities.
-The St Augustine Lighthouse is also a Maritime Museum and offers an archaeological program (LAMP) which has discovered many historic shipwrecks around St. Augustine.
+The St Augustine Lighthouse is also a Maritime Museum and offers an archaeological program (LAMP) that has discovered many historic shipwrecks around St. Augustine.

-The LAMP has recovered a great amount of these shipwrecks cargo and some of these well-preserved artifacts are showcased at the Lighthouse Museum which has lots of kid-style interactive displays.
+The LAMP has recovered a great amount of these shipwrecks’ cargo and some of these well-preserved artifacts are showcased at the Lighthouse Museum which has lots of kid-style interactive displays.
 The St. Augustine Lighthouse is also an NOAA (National Oceanic and Atmospheric Administration) weather station.